lmarzen/blog/content/blog/is-software-engineering-real-engineering/index.md

 - Boeing 737 MAX: The Maneuvering Characteristics Augmentation System (MCAS) could autonomously command the airplane to nosedive when just a single sensor gave bad data.
 346 dead.
 Cost Boeing an estimated $80 billion.

+- NASA's Mars Climate Orbiter: A conversion error caused the spacecraft to enter orbit to low and burn up in the Martian atmosphere.
+Cost: $193.1 million.

 ## Rigorous Evaluation and Analysis